juniorsundarCasual/TGT/vault/volume-5.chapter-342.md

 ____

 Another hour later, Shuri's circuit was reaching termination.
 Her steadily moving hand reached an abrupt halt.
 She took a step back and allowed her gaze to inspect the intricate design etched onto the ethereal projection centred on the mana core.
 This was unlike anything listed in the Yoruz Clan's texts.
-Yoruz Clan's mana core inscriptions were more profound, but the one she created using the principles of logic gates was more complex.
+Yoruz Clan's mana core programs were more profound, but the one she created using the principles of logic gates was more complex.
 The former looked more whole and was smoother, while the latter looked more ordered and had a lot of corners and connections.

 Nonetheless, Shuri felt pride swelling through her as she beheld her brain-child.
-The ethereal projection started to compress into the core as she pulsed a burst of mana into the gem, and she awaited for the core to accept her inscription.
+The ethereal projection started to compress into the core as she pulsed a burst of mana into the gem, and she awaited for the core to accept her program.
 The inert core lit up and started to pulse with a fluctuating purple hue.
 Then a short sizzling sound escaped from the core before the core settled with a permanent ethereal sheen.

 Her work had succeeded.

 However, Shuri didn't celebrate just yet.
-Even if the inscription had succeeded, it did not mean that the core would function the way it was supposed to.
+Even if the program had succeeded, it did not mean that the core would function the way it was supposed to.

 Shuri took a minute to centre herself.
 The moment of truth was nigh.